wp-plugins/wp-nested-pages/readme.txt

 = What are those dots in my page rows? =
 If you have Wordpress SEO by Yoast installed, your page score indicators are shown along with the pages.

-= Does quick edit support taxonomies? =
-Hierarchical taxonomies are currently supported

 == Screenshots ==